31 Building Machine Learning Models

 hist(colSds(x), breaks = 256)

-This is expected because there are parts of the image that rarely contain writing (dark pixels).
+This is expected because there are parts of the image that rarely contain writing.

-The caret packages includes a function that recommends features to be removed due to near zero variance:
+The caret package includes a function that recommends features to be removed due to near-zero variance:

 The caret package features the preProcess function, which allows users to establish a predefined set of preprocessing operations based on a training set.
 This function is designed to apply these operations to new datasets without recalculating anything on the validation set, ensuring that all preprocessing steps are consistent and derived solely from the training data.